Regency romance and a real-life Anne Elliot

 For many, Jane Austen's novels help to define the Regency period.
-Writing for History Extra, Peter James Bowman explores the real routines and rituals of the wealthy Georgian families portrayed by Austen, and considers the remarkable parallels between one real-life figure and Anne Elliot, the heroine of Austen's Persuasion
+Here, Peter James Bowman explores the real routines and rituals of the wealthy Georgian families portrayed by Austen, and considers the remarkable parallels between one real-life figure and Anne Elliot, the heroine of Austen's Persuasion

 Nonetheless, there was plenty of time for leisure, much of it devoted to socialising.
 Within a locality, the prominent families were forever drinking tea, dining and dancing in each other’s houses or coming together for excursions.
 Such activity was more than an agreeable distraction for people with time on their hands.
 It allowed individuals to acquire the outward conduct and moral values of their peers and create bonds of solidarity among the gentry as a class, and expressed its role as an arbiter in the art of living.

 Girls growing up in a country house would have spent their earliest years in a well-ordered nursery and then were taught by a governess, perhaps with their mother’s help.
 Typically, the rudiments of their education were English literature, French, history and arithmetic, with smatterings of geography, science and religion.

 - Read more | Jane Austen’s tips for “health and happiness”